Silver Sliver Galaxy (NGC 891)

 Physical Properties

-We see the galaxy NGC 891 directly from the edge, similar to NGC 4565 in the constellation Coma Berenices.
+The Galaxy NGC 891 is seen edge-on, similar to NGC 4565 in the constellation Coma Berenices.
 Noticeable is the dense band of dust in the middle.
 You think you are looking at a miniature version of our Milky Way.
-In fact, both galaxies are very similar both in appearance and size, which is particularly evident in the HST image in Fig. 2.
+In fact, both galaxies are very similar both in appearance and size.
 The galaxy is of the type SA(s)b?
 Whereby the «b» for the opening of the spiral is uncertain due to the position of the edge.
 On Simbad one finds measurements for the speed from 528 km/s to 560 km/s and for the distance from 8.36 Mpc to 10 Mpc.
 [145]

 Designation | NGC 891 |